clux/logule/Readme.md

 ````

 Once a method has been suppressed, it cannot be unsuppressed.
+All subclasses subsequently created will also be suppressed.
-If you want temporary suppression, use a `.sub()`.
+If you want temporary suppression, use a temporary `.sub()`.

-#### Simple Function way
+#### Get Method
-A debug module might only need `log.debug`.
-You can save typing by calling `.get('debug')` on an instance to return the correctly bound instance method to pass down.
+A debug module should only need `log.debug`.
+You can save typing, and enforce this behaviour by calling `.get('debug')` on an instance,
+to return the correctly bound instance method to pass down.

 ````javascript
 var dbg = log.get('debug');